 Another method is adding food-safe fluorescent dye to the cats' food (one cat at a time).
 The dye will glow in the cat's urine when a black light is held over it.
 You have your culprit.

-Now that we know who it is, what do we do about it?
+Now that we know who it is, what to do about it?

 Resolving your cat's stress is critical and requires time and plenty of patience and understanding from you.
 We have lots of tips to help you get your cat through their crisis.
 Here are a few:

 - Clean soiled areas thoroughly.
 Don't use strong-smelling cleaners, because they may cause your pet to "over-mark" the spot.

 - Make previously soiled areas inaccessible or unattractive.
 If this isn't possible, try to change the significance of those areas to your pet.
 Feed, treat and play with your pet in the areas they're inclined to mark.

 - Keep objects likely to cause marking out of reach.
 You should place items such as guests' belongings and new purchases in a closet or cabinet.

 - Restrict your pet's access to doors and windows through which they can observe animals outside.